ronaldbor/gowasmgodom/README.md

 ## License

-Free to use, as far it does not infringe the rights of the original.
+Check if it does not infringe the rights of the original.
 See https://github.com/siongui/godom.

 ## Credits